Quizzarex/CosmosDb.Graph.Repository/README.md

 var graph = new UserGroupRepository(dbConnection, new GremlinQueryProvider(), new VertexConverter(), new EdgeConverter());
 ```

-## GraphRepository documentation
+## GraphRepository description
-This section provides a brief description on class methods in
+This section provides a brief description on class methods in the abstract `GraphRepository` class.

 + `protected GraphRepository(ICosmosDbConnection cosmosDbConnection, IGremlinQueryProvider gremlinQueryProvider, IVertexConverter vertexConverter, IEdgeConverter edgeConverter)`